jessejayjustin/api-boilerplate/README.md

 # REST API PHP

-This is a REST Web Service boilerplate which allow:
+This is a REST Web Service which allow:

 `Crud`